 The year’s quickly drawing to a close.
 It’s time for you to make room for next year’s incoming inventory by capitalizing on the seasonal demand of deal-seeking shoppers that are inspired by holiday sales events.
-To take advantage of this holiday shopping motivation and behavior, the majority of which begins with consumers researching vehicles on their phones, you need to adopt a well-funded, mobile-first strategy that’s focused on positioning inventory against all other dealers in your local market.
+To take advantage of this holiday shopping motivation and behavior, the majority of which begins with consumers researching vehicles on their phones, you need to adopt a well-funded, mobile-first strategy from an automotive advertising agency that’s focused on positioning inventory against all other dealers in your local market.
 Here’s how to start:

 Marshal your resources.

 Your most valuable resources include competitive sales reporting, and your team of digital advertising professionals that build and deploy ad campaigns.

 With your ad team and sales reporting in mind, examine your inventory’s performance on search engine results pages.
 If your dealership ads aren’t appearing for standard branded searches, like ‘make/model dealership’ and ‘make/model near me’, then the first step is to invest more funds in your marketing area to cover the basic searches that shoppers use as they get close to buying their new or used car.

 Once you’ve locked down an optimal paid search strategy for these branded terms on Google, discuss these three points with your digital advertising analyst to tap into holiday shopping demand:

 – How to distribute funding across the inventory on your lot right now.

 – How to close the gap to dealers selling the same make/model.

 – How to leverage competitors makes/models to sell your most critical inventory.

 Your team members need to understand your unique market dynamics, and how competitors are manipulating the advertising landscape to take sales off your board.
 OEM reporting provided to you, i.e. sales by zip, is incredibly helpful towards generating more efficient use of your investment, but is rarely shared outside the dealership walls.